Care Guides > What is Companionship Care and Why Is It Important?

 As your loved one gets older, it’s important to remember that loneliness affects emotional and physical health alike.

 Many older adults live alone and aren’t as active as they once were.
-With this in mind, companionship in later life helps older adults stay connected to society while feeling less lonely.
+With this in mind, companionship in later life helps people stay connected to society while feeling less lonely.

 Below, we’ve highlighted four of the biggest benefits that companionship care services can provide.